Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/functions/ini_access.md

 **Parameters**

 - `#!dae var string section`
-    The section where the option should located
+    The section where the option should be located
 - `#!dae var string option`
     Option to write/overwrite
 - `#!dae var string value`